 What is this?

-This is a page on the internet that I felt the need to create in the case I am killed by a civilian claiming they were scared and "standing their ground" or a police officer that "mistook" my index finger as a gun.
+This is a poorly written page on the internet that I felt the need to create in the case I am killed by a civilian claiming they were scared and "standing their ground" or a police officer that "mistook" my index finger as a gun.
 I don't think it's all that different than a living will.
-I hope that in my death this helps paint a clearer picture of who I was and so that in my death I get reduced to a one dimensions character.
+I hope that in my death this helps paint a clearer picture of who I was in the case I get reduced to a one dimensional character that “deserved it”.
 This could never replace me still being alive but at least I get in a few last words.

-I am a black male in the United States so I find it necessary to take measures to have a few safegaurds in place in the case I get murdered by a civilian or officer of the law — not much unlike how others might take measures of drafting a living will.
+I am a black male in the United States.
 Being black in American means you have to do things differently.
 If I am killed by a civilian or an officer I need something out there that is a representation of "me" presented as I was, thought, felt and wish to be remembered.

 Also, see Philando Castile.

 In the case it was an officer in uniform